CyberFlameGO/svnpython/Doc/tutorial/stdlib2.rst

 The :mod:`decimal` module offers a :class:`Decimal` datatype for decimal floating point arithmetic.
-Compared to the built-in :class:`float` implementation of binary floating point, the class is especially helpful for

-* financial applications and other uses which require exact decimal representation,
-* control over precision,
-* control over rounding to meet legal or regulatory requirements,
-* tracking of significant decimal places, or
-* applications where the user expects the results to match calculations done by hand.
+Compared to the built-in :class:`float` implementation of binary floating point, the new class is especially helpful for financial applications and other uses which require exact decimal representation, control over precision, control over rounding to meet legal or regulatory requirements, tracking of significant decimal places, or for applications where the user expects the results to match calculations done by hand.

 For example, calculating a 5% tax on a 70 cent phone charge gives different results in decimal floating point and binary floating point.
 The difference becomes significant if the results are rounded to the nearest cent::

    >>> from decimal import *
    >>> Decimal('0.70') * Decimal('1.05')
-   Decimal('0.7350')
+   Decimal("0.7350")
    >>> .70 * 1.05
    0.73499999999999999

 The :class:`Decimal` result keeps a trailing zero, automatically inferring four place significance from multiplicands with two place significance.
 Decimal